 A case on this point is Ward Vs Hobbs.
 In this case, a contract of sale gets formed between A and B according to the terms of which A has to sell an animal from his farm to B. Negligently B selects an animal which has been suffering from some sickness.
 That sickness is characterized by propagation from one animal to the other and the ultimate effect is the death of the animal.
 It should be noted that the sickness is externally visible.
 B negligently selects such animal and as a result, all animals present in B`s farm comes across death.
 B sues A. Court decides that B is negligent, he cannot blame the seller for his (A) own negligence and therefore B cannot claim any compensation.
 Thus caveat emptor rule protects the seller.
 This rule is unfavorable to the buyer.

 The shelter of caveat emptor rule is not available to shelter on the following occasions; When caveat emptor is not applicable buyer can repudiate the contract.

-When purpose is mentioned: at the time of purchasing the goods if buyer communicates the purpose for the sake of which he is purchasing the goods seller should sell such goods only which are suitable to that purpose otherwise caveat emptor rule is not applicable.
+When the purpose is mentioned: at the time of purchasing the goods if buyer communicates the purpose for the sake of which he is purchasing the goods seller should sell such goods only which are suitable to that purpose otherwise caveat emptor rule is not applicable.

 A case on the point is Priest Vs Laste.
 In this case, B purchases a bottle from A. At the time of purchasing the bottle the buyer says that it should be qualified for storage of hot water.
 Thus here purpose is mentioned but the seller sells such a bottle which is not qualified for storage of hot water.
-As a consequence buyer’s wife gets injured.
-Court decides that buyer can claim compensation.
+As a consequence, the buyer’s wife gets injured.
+Court decides that the buyer can claim compensation.

 When concealment is made: In case where buyer conceals material facts and thus fraudulently sells goods, then also caveat emptor rule is not applicable.